Adex-xedA/Hangman-full-basic/README.md

 It's a Hangman game!
 Features:
-  Categories
+  -Categories
-  A scoring system
+  -A scoring system
-  Leaderboards
+  -Leaderboards
-  A secret extra chance to keep half of your score
+  -A secret extra chance to keep half of your score

 How to install:
  Download the content and put everything in a folder.